OpenMDAO/dymos/dymos/docs/feature_reference/installation.rst

 Developer Mode
 --------------

-To install |project| in developer mode, which will allow the package to be modified, follow these two steps:
+To install Dymos in developer mode, which will allow the package to be modified, follow these two steps:

 1. In terminal, clone the repository using `git`.

-2. Go into the |project| directory and use the command :code:`pip install -e .` to install dymos.
+2. Go into the Dymos directory and use the command :code:`pip install -e .` to install dymos.

 .. code-block:: console